usnistgov/dye_dna_plates/README.md

 # Overview

-The purpose of this code is to enable reproduction and facilitate extension of the computational results associated with Ref.
+The purpose of this software and data is to enable reproduction and facilitate extension of the computational results associated with Ref.
 [1].